Donate

 Help us save them from extinction

-Two critical threats to Amur tigers are hunting and deforestation.
-We're working to protect Amur tigers in the wild, using camera traps to track poaching on tigers, and through building relationships with people to increase the awareness of protecting these fantastic animals.
+This conservation success story has sadly been short-lived as numbers are in decline once more.
+But we’re working to preserve and protect tiger habitat through WildCats Conservation Alliance, using camera traps to track poaching and building relationships with people to increase the awareness of protecting these fantastic felines.